ZIP+4 Code™ Lookup, Get the Last 4 Digits of 9-Digit ZIP Codes

 - Cleaner Address Data - Addresses must be validated, standardized, and corrected before you get the ZIP+4 Code.
 So, you get much more than a pretty 9-digit ZIP Code; you get a clean, standard address.
 Clean, standard addresses are easy to sort and compare.
 Comparing a table of standardized, verified addresses allows you to identify duplicates, delete redundancies or merge records easily.

 - Enriched Address Data - When you give Smarty an address and ask for the ZIP+4 Code, we give you the ZIP+4 Code along with the validated, standardized address.
-We also provide up to 45 points of data about the addres, including county information, lat/long coordinates, time zone, whether the address is residential or commercial, and more data that can be used for business intelligence and to understand your mail recipients better.
+We also provide up to 45 data points about the address, including county information, lat/long coordinates, time zone, whether the address is residential or commercial, and more data that can be used for business intelligence and to understand your mail recipients better.

 That's right.
 Your mail can show up faster, cheaper, and more reliably if you label things right, plus you get less returned mail.
-Bet you're scrambling to look up those full ZIP Codes now.
-Grab those extra 4 digits now.
+Bet you're ready to do your first full ZIP Code lookup now.

 How ZIP Codes Became 9-Digit-ZIP Codes